PhD Student Directory

 Thi Thanh Tuyen Bui

-- Tuyen Thi Thanh Bui earned her MSW from Washington University in Saint Louis, MO.
+- Tuyen T. T. Bui earned her MSW from Washington University in Saint Louis, MO.
 Previously she earned her B.A. in German Linguistics from Vietnam National University-HoChiMinh City and B.A. in Foreign Trade from University of Economics-HoChiMinh City, Vietnam.
-Her past experience includes direct practice with children and youth with difficult circumstances, and teaching social work practice at College of Social Sciences and Humanities, Vietnam National University-HoChiMinh City.
-Her research focuses on global child rights, homeless children, students with disabilities, and gender issues.
+Her experience involves direct practice with children, youth, and families in need; project management; coordination of social agencies network; and teaching social work at College of Social Sciences and Humanities, Vietnam National University-HoChiMinh City.
+Her research interests include international social work, social work education, children with difficult circumstances, adolescents with visual impairments/disabilities, and gender issues.

 Office Location: School of Social Work, 2035 Email: email@example.com